 When charged with a criminal offense, individuals always want to know what punishment can be imposed by the court.
 In Virginia, crimes are classified in five misdemeanor categories and seven felony categories.

-Today we will discuss crime sentences for misdemeanor offenses.
-Check out our next post for Part 2, crime sentences in felony cases.
+Today we will discuss the maximum crime sentences for misdemeanor and felony offenses.

 Maximum Misdemeanor Crime Sentences

 Misdemeanors range from Class 4 through Class 1, with Class 1 charges carrying the highest penalties.
 There are also unclassified misdemeanors, such as a first offense possession of marijuana.
 Most misdemeanor offenses in Virginia are Class 1 misdemeanors:

 Class 1 misdemeanors carry a crime sentence range of up to 12 months in jail and/or up to a $2,500.00 fine.
 Unclassified misdemeanors are also punished as if they were Class 1 misdemeanors, unless the General Assembly has fixed a special range of punishment, as in the case of first offense possession of marijuana.

 Learn more about Misdemeanor Classes and Penalties in Virginia +